fbescodam/minishell/README.txt

 - make "'"' work: should have an ' as one argument and then error out because of an unclosed ' parameter
 - //// Ctrl + C should not clear the entire command, should only remove the ^C (should it really?)
 - test with: "< /usr/share/dict/words cat | cat > out" (should not get stuck)
-- check if we need to implement $PPID
 - do we need to implement 2>&1 etc